An event for the Society for Creative Anachronism

 2. In camps, only propane stoves, lanterns, etc. that have on–off switches are allowed, and must be attended at all times.
 A fire extinguisher must be available at each camp using such a device.

 3. Look for posted fire warnings and observe them.
-Local Fire Restrictions in Las Animas County are subject to change at any time prior to or during the event.
+Local Fire Restrictions in El Paso County are subject to change at any time prior to or during the event.

 4. While smoking is permitted, DO NOT THROW CIGARETTE BUTTS ON THE GROUND.
 Anyone caught doing so may be asked to leave the site.